The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Summer Heat and Humidity

-Our summers aren’t just hot—they’re humid.
+Our summers aren’t just hot.
+They’re humid.
 With average July temperatures in the mid-80s but feeling much hotter due to humidity levels that can exceed 70%, your air conditioning system faces significant demands.
 This combination of heat and moisture also creates ideal conditions for mold growth if ventilation isn’t adequate.

 Spring and Fall Transitions